speechbrain/speechbrain/docs/source/experiment.md

   every user either by editing the yaml, or with an override (passed to `load_extended_yaml`).

-For more details on YAML and our extensions, please see our dedicated tutorial: [amazing YAML tutorial](#)
+For more details on YAML and our extensions, please see our dedicated [tutorial](https://colab.research.google.com/drive/1Pg9by4b6-8QD2iC0U7Ic3Vxq4GEwEdDz?usp=sharing):

 ## Running arguments
 SpeechBrain defines a set of running arguments that can be set from the command line args (or within the YAML file).